janaom/gcp-associate-data-practitioner-exam-prep-guide/README.md

 Dataplex lets you standardize and unify metadata, security policies, governance, classification, and data life cycle management across this distributed data.
 Another common use case is when your data is accessible only to data engineers, and is later refined and made available to data scientists and analysts.
-In this case, you can set up a lake to have the following: A raw zone for the data, which is accessed by data engineers and data scientists.
+You can set up a lake to have the following: A raw zone for the data, which is accessed by data engineers and data scientists.
 A curated zone for the data, which is accessed by all users.

 # Sharing Datasets using Analytics Hub